-In practice, transfer pricing analysts estimate structural equation (2), which is misconceived.
-Substitute (2) into (1) and obtain a reduced-form equation, which we can subject to regression (least squares) estimation:(3) S(t) = λ C(t) + V(t)
+Transfer pricing analysts estimate structural equation (2), which is misconceived.
+A correct procedure is to substitute (2) into (1) and obtain a reduced-form equation, whose parameters we can estimate using regression analysis:(3) S(t) = λ C(t) + V(t)

-where λ = 1 / (1 – μ) > 1 is the net profit markup and V(t) is the transformed random variable.
+where λ = 1 / (1 – μ) > 1 is the net profit markup and V(t) is a transformed random variable.

 The displacement λ ± (2 × SE(λ)), where SE denotes standard error, measures the confidence interval for the slope coefficient of regression equation (3).
 See Wonnacott & Wonnacott ((1969), pp. 132, 244 and James et. al. (2013), p.
 66.

-The net profit margin is obtained by indirect least squares from equation (3) by using the derived formula:(4) μ = (λ – 1) / λ
+The net profit margin is obtained by indirect least squares from equation (3) using the formula:(4) μ = (λ – 1) / λ = OMAD